 Also, don’t forget to reward them for their efforts.
 For example, if they’re eating well and being active, give them a special treat or take them on a fun outing.
 Or, if they had to go to R. Ben Alexander DDS for a dental checkup and powered through, an ice cream afterward surely wouldn’t hurt.
+Even hearing aids have advanced to the point where they can be colorful and fun to wear!
+Let them make their own choice if they need to use them.
 This will help to reinforce positive behavior, and they’ll be more likely to continue making healthy choices in the future.

 4) Set realistic goals

 Don’t expect your kids to make a complete lifestyle change overnight.
 Instead, start with small goals and gradually increase the difficulty as they get more comfortable.
 For example, if you’re trying to get them to eat more vegetables, start by having them add one extra serving per day.
 Once they’re used to that, you can challenge them to try a new vegetable each week.